 Things to see around Lake Titicaca

-There are 41 smaller and larger islands on Lake Titicaca with plenty of attractions to be discovered.
+There are 41 smaller and larger islands on Lake Titicaca, with plenty of attractions to be discovered.
 There are also many exciting places that you should consider visiting in the cities around the lake.

 These islands often float on the lake Titicaca; that is why they are also named Floating Islands.
-The islands (over 40 of them) are populated by hard-living people, who survive by fishing and tourism income.
+The islands (over 40 of them) are populated by hard-living people who survive on fishing and tourism income.
 Their handicrafts are lovely, and the people are very hospitable.

 As with everything in Peru, accommodation is very cheap (about $3 per night).
 You can get to Taquile from Puno for about $10.
 There are daily cruises to the island.
-Usually, these cruises will stop by on a floating island, too, so don’t miss this unique experience.
+Usually, these cruises will also stop on a floating island, so don’t miss this unique experience.

 - Island of the Sun (Isla del Sol) is the biggest island on Lake Titicaca.
 It is best reached from Copacabana, on the Bolivian side of the lake.
 You can visit the Gold Museum on the island (which displays many Inca treasures) and the Fountain of Youth.

 - Amantani Island (Isla Amantani) is an island close to the Taquile Island.
 It is much more traditional than the latter, and just as in Taquile, the elderly people control tourism.

 Apart from the Inca ruin, you can see here grazing llamas and sheep.
 It takes only about an hour to walk around the island.
-There are hotels to stay in for the night and a couple of restaurants.
+There are hotels and a couple of restaurants to stay in for the night.
 You can support this small community by buying artisanal products made by local women.